Schegge/userscripts/Block Youtube Users Description.md

 ### Known bugs and issues

-- Clicking on the "B" may not open the menu, you can open it by pressing ctrl+alt+b.
 - It doesn't block channels that have the separator symbol in their names, either use a wildcard or change the separator symbol.